commercelayer/commercelayer-cli-plugin-webhooks/README.md

 ```
 USAGE
-  $ commercelayer webhooks:events ID
+  $ commercelayer webhooks:events [ID] -o <value> [-A | -l <value>]

 ARGUMENTS
   ID  unique id of the webhook

-OPTIONS
+FLAGS
   -A, --all                   show all events instead of first 25 only
-  -l, --limit=limit                limit number of events in output
+  -l, --limit=<value>         limit number of events in output
-  -o, --organization=organization  (required) the slug of your organization
+  -o, --organization=<value>  (required) the slug of your organization

+DESCRIPTION
+  list all the events associated to the webhook

 ALIASES
   $ commercelayer wh:events

 EXAMPLES
   $ commercelayer webhooks:events <webhook-id>

   $ cl wh:events <webhook-id>
 ```